The Annual Canadian Tax Filing for 2020 is here. Canada Revenue Agency (CRA) has already opened the window to submit 2019 tax returns.

 You have to file your taxes by April 30th; is the last day to file your taxes this year.

-Note that even if you think you do not owe taxes to the Canada Revenue Agency (CRA), it is critical to file early instead of getting into the mad rush as deadline approaches.
+Note that even if you think you do not owe taxes to the Canada Revenue Agency (CRA), it is critical to file early instead of getting into the mad rush as the deadline approaches.

-In case you owe taxes, filling gives you enough time to have the return assessed well before the deadline.
+In case you owe taxes, filing gives you enough time to have the return assessed well before the deadline.
 If you do not owe money, the early filing will result in your refund reaching the bank account sooner.

 For the baby boomers and old school Canadians, they traditionally send in forms by snail mail.